dimagi/django-prbac/README.rst

 <http://www.postgresql.org/docs/devel/static/user-manag.html>`_.

 The roles and privileges are whatever abstract concepts make sense for your system.
 It is up to application code to determine what actions to take based on the privileges granted.
-This can, of course, be implemented in terms of a lower-level permission system such as row-level or object-level access control lists (ACLs).
+You can use django-prbac to implement lower level concepts such as row-level or object-level access control.

 **Parameterized role-based access control (PRBAC)** adds parameters to roles and privileges.
 Now, for example, you might grant ``"Reporting(organization="Dimagi",area="Finance")``